Witchcraft is not only being currently revived in a new fashion, it has attained a level of respectability in many civilized nations of the world.

 i) They offer blood sacrifices as part of their rituals.
 Cannibalism and vampirism give them demonic strength.

 k) Their powers are very limited.
-Their spells do fail; their demons get paralysed, and their evil works backfire.
+Their spells do fail; their demons get paralyzed, and their evil works backfire.
 This usually happens when they operate against a true Christian who is abiding in Christ.
 As Christians, we need to:

-Learn to pray and walk in the Spirit and test what people teach with the Bible (Is.
-8:20).
-The answer to witchcraft and all other forms of the occult, is the Gospel and the Power of Jesus Christ.
+Learn to pray and walk in the Spirit; test what people teach with the Bible.
+The answer to witchcraft and all other forms of the occult, is the gospel of Jesus Christ and the power of the Holy Spirit.